Fourier-Mukai transform for fine compactified Prym varieties: Introduction

+Section \ref{sc constructing a kernel} studies the restriction of the Poincar\'e sheaf to the compactified Prym varieties - a sheaf $\Rr$ on $\ol \Prym_\beta(q) \times \ol \Prym_\beta(q')$.
+We provide properties including acyclicity, flatness and $\Gamma$-equivariance.

-Concluding with Section \ref{sec FM and compactified Prym}, we consider the integral functor \eqref{eq FM on compactified Prym} associated to $\Qq$, proving that it is indeed an equivalence of categories.
-We do so applying criteria of Bridgeland \cite{bridgeland} for fully-faithfulness and for equivalence.
+Section \ref{equivalence equivariant derived category} deals with the construction of the Fourier-Mukai transform with kernel $\Rr$ to the equivariant derived category.
+This contains Theorem A, which establishes the equivalence of categories.
+The proof applies criteria of Bridgeland \cite{bridgeland} for fully-faithfulness and for equivalence.
 The later relies on the existence of left and right adjoints to $\Phi^\Qq_{\ol\Prym \to \ol\Prym/\Gamma}$ which are provided by the work of Hern\'andez-Ruip\'erez--Lopez-Mart\'{\i}n--Sancho-de-Salas \cite{HLS} on integral functors over Gorenstein schemes.
-To show that $\Phi^\Qq_{\ol\Prym \to \ol\Prym/\Gamma}$ satisfies the hypothesis of the criterium for fully-faithfullness, we make use of a relation between this functor and $\Phi^\Pp_{\ol\Jac \to \ol\Jac}$ that derives naturally from \eqref{descent}.